justkawal/excel/README.md

 ## Features coming in next version
 On-going implementation for future:
-- spanned rows (Comming Soon in future updates)
-- spanned columns (Comming Soon in future updates)
+- Formulas
+- Font Family
+- Text Size

 ## Important:
 For XLSX format, this implementation only supports native Excel format for date, time and boolean type conversion.